 Test the switches

-Though I’m no stranger to split keyboards, I’m totally new to mechanical keys.
+Though I’m no stranger to split keyboards, I’m totally new to mechanical keyboards.
 I was super tempted to pick switches based on the descriptions, YouTube videos, and what my keeb friend recommended.
-But ultimately, I didn’t want to choose switches without trying them and then have to pay more to swap them out, so I tested the switches before I chose which switches to order on my Moonlander.
+But ultimately, I didn’t want to choose switches without trying them and then have to pay more to swap them out, so I tested them before I chose which switches to order on my Moonlander.

 Here are a couple options to test switches: